Ohio voters will decide on abortion access in November ballot

-COLUMBUS, Ohio (AP) — Ohio voters will have the opportunity this fall to decide whether to guarantee access to abortion in the state, setting up a volatile fight rife with emotional messaging and competing factual claims.
+COLUMBUS, Ohio (AP) — Ohio voters will decide this fall whether the right to an abortion should be added to the state constitution, after officials said Tuesday that enough signatures were gathered to get the proposal on the ballot.

+However, it’s an open question how much support the amendment will need to pass, as Republican lawmakers have set a special election next month on whether to raise the threshold from a simple majority to 60%.
+AP VoteCast polling last year found 59% of Ohio voters say abortion should generally be legal.

-State officials said Tuesday that a ballot measure to change the state constitution had enough signatures.
-It would establish “a fundamental right to reproductive freedom” with “reasonable limits.”
-In language similar to a constitutional amendment that Michigan voters approved last November, it would require restrictions imposed past a fetus’ viability outside the womb, which is typically around the 24th week of pregnancy and was the standard under Roe v.
-Wade, to be based on evidence of patient health and safety benefits.
+The measure would establish “a fundamental right to reproductive freedom” with “reasonable limits.”
+In language similar to a constitutional amendment that Michigan voters approved last November, it would require restrictions imposed past a fetus’ viability outside the womb — which is typically around the 24th week of pregnancy and was the standard under Roe v.
+Wade — to be based on evidence of patient health and safety benefits.

 “Every person deserves respect, dignity, and the right to make reproductive health care decisions, including those related to their own pregnancy, miscarriage care, and abortion free from government interference,” Lauren Blauvelt and Dr. Lauren Beene, executive committee members for Ohioans United for Reproductive Rights, said in a statement.

-Republican Secretary of State Frank LaRose determined that Ohioans United for Reproductive Rights submitted nearly 496,000 valid signatures, more than the 413,446 needed to put the question before voters on Nov.
-7. The coalition submitted more than 700,000 signatures in total.
+Secretary of State Frank LaRose determined Tuesday that Ohioans United for Reproductive Rights submitted nearly 496,000 valid signatures, comfortably enough to put the amendment before voters on Nov.
+7. The coalition had submitted more than 700,000 signatures.

-It remains to be seen what percentage of the Ohio electorate needs to support the amendment for it to pass.
-That will depend on the outcome of an Aug.
-8 special election called by Statehouse Republicans to determine whether to raise the threshold for passing future constitutional changes from a simple majority in place since 1912 to a 60% supermajority.
-AP VoteCast polling last year found 59% of Ohio voters say abortion should generally be legal.

 Ohio’s anti-abortion network has signaled it is ready to fight the November proposal, vowing a vehement and well-funded opposition campaign.

 Opponents of the measure have advanced an argument that, because the amendment protects “individuals,” it has the potential to trump Ohio’s parental consent laws around abortion.
-The proposal’s authors reject that legal theory.
-Opponents have also suggested in advertisements that the measure would open the door to gender transitioning surgeries for all ages, matching national political messaging that experts deem misleading.
+The amendment’s authors reject the theory.
+Ads against the abortion amendment suggest it would open the door to gender transitioning surgeries for all ages, matching national political messaging that experts deem misleading.

 “Ohioans are waking up to the dangers of the ACLU’s anti-parent amendment and they are terrified — and rightfully so,” she said in a statement.